digital-asset/daml/README.md

 # Welcome to the DAML repository!

 This repository hosts all code for the [DAML smart contract language and SDK](https://daml.com/), originally created by [Digital Asset](https://www.digitalasset.com).
 DAML is an open-source smart contract language for building future-proof distributed applications on a safe, privacy-aware runtime.
-The DAML SDK is a set of tools to help you develop applications based on DAML.
+The SDK is a set of tools to help you develop applications based on DAML.

 ## Using DAML